-Captures the URL of the current tab.
+Captures the URL of the current tab and puts the selected text in a note.
 Some Web pages (e.g. some sites that require logging in) cannot be captured by loading the URL shown in Safari's location bar.
-You can import such pages into EagleFiler by using Safari's File > Save As... command to save the page as a Web archive (perhaps into the To Import folder of an EagleFiler library), or by choosing File > Print and then selecting Save PDF to EagleFiler from the PDF button menu.
+You can import such pages into EagleFiler by using Safari's File \triangleright Save As... command to save the page as a Web archive (perhaps into the To Import folder of an EagleFiler library), or by choosing File \triangleright Print and then selecting Save PDF to EagleFiler from the PDF button menu.